 I was born and raised in Taranaki, New Zealand.
-I am currently working as a post-doctoral research fellow in Oslo, Norway in the Cardiac Modelling department of Simula Research Laboratory.
-My work is carried out as a part of the Centre for Cardiac Innovation.
-I work both at Simula Research Laboratory in Fornebu, Oslo, and at Rikshospitalet (in conjunction with Oslo University Hospital).
+Since August 2017 I have been working as a Lead Engineer in the cardiac ultrasound division of GE Healthcare (Vingmed Ultrasound AS).
+Previously, I was a postdoctoral research fellow at Simula Research Laboratory for four years.
+My work at Simula was carried out as a part of the Centre for Cardiac Innovation, working both at Simula Research Laboratory in Fornebu, Oslo, and at Rikshospitalet (in conjunction with Oslo University Hospital).

 From March 2010, I was working at INRIA-Sophia Antipolis, France in the Asclepios research project team as an intern (March - September) and as a PhD student (October 2010 - September 2013).
 My research involved analysing biomedical images (such as MRI, US etc.) using image processing methods, mathematics, and statistics.
 The aim of my work was to develop reduced-order models of cardiac growth, motion and blood flow.